Putin shows off shooting skills after Russian vote

 State news agencies said Putin, who won nearly two-thirds of the vote in a presidential election on Sunday, hit three out of five targets on his first try.

-But Putin then improved to hit four out of five targets at 50 meters (yards) when he shot a special rifle for visually impaired people which makes a noise when aimed correctly.
+But Putin then improved to hit four out of five targets at 50 metres (yards) when he shot a special rifle for visually impaired people which makes a noise when aimed correctly.

 Putin, who has cultivated a virile image by baring his torso, grappling with wild animals, dined with Italy’s former premier, Silvio Berlusconi, and President Dmitry Medvedev in a ski resort near Sochi on Wednesday.

-Italian media said Berlusconi flew to Russia to congratulate Putin on the election, which international vote monitors say was skewed in Putin’s favor.
+Italian media said Berlusconi flew to Russia to congratulate Putin on the election, which international vote monitors say was skewed in Putin’s favour.
+(Reporting By Guy Faulconbridge, editing by Paul Casciato)